IBMTechSales/klp-workshop-labs/2158-Docker-Containers+OpenShift/2158-Part1-IntroContainer/README - Copy.md

 16. List running containers:

     ```
-	docker ps | grep -B1 hello
+	docker ps
     ```

-	There should not be any running containers listed that match the name "hello"
+	There should not be any running containers listed

     ```
     CONTAINER ID        IMAGE                       COMMAND              CREATED